karimjamali/AWS-VPC-Flow-Log-Querying-with-LangChain-and-OpenAI/README.md

 3. Answer the provided queries based on the logs.
 4. Feel free to modify the user_queries list in the script to ask different questions.

-More details can be fuond in this blog post.
+More details can be found here:
 [Using LangChain to Chat with AWS VPC Flow Logs](https://jamali.hashnode.dev/using-langchain-to-chat-with-aws-vpc-flow-logs)